 So, this is a hydro pole, basically in my backyard, that exploded and toppled over.
 We were taking my boy, Finnegan, for a walk (he’s getting a Spa Day this weekend, I know he looks shaggy,) and noticed that the pole was smoking.
 Soon it was fully on fire and I called 911.

-We finally had power again some time around 4AM after the whole pole was replaced by the hydro company.
+We finally had power again sometime around 4AM after the whole pole was replaced by the hydro company.
 But I was basically left with no other form of entertainment but reading by booklight and candles, again, like I was fucking Amish.
 Er, maybe they don’t use booklights.
 I mean, it’s not a bad deal.
 Reading time is reading time…

 …But I have had an epiphany: It must have been impossible for parents to have sex without some form of noise to turn on.
 Seriously, think about it.
 Just imagine the number of Amish kids out there who have heard their parents have sex trying to make baby number eleventy.
 Ask your parents or grandparents, readers and then report back to me.
 I want to know this secret trauma!
 All those poor kids, alive during a time when families gathered around the one fucking radio in the whole house.
-Or that one TV in the living room with the dials you had to turn to change channel.
+Or that one TV in the living room with the dials you had to turn to change the channel.
 Think about how much sex those kids had to listen to.
-There was no such things as headphones, people!
+There were no such things as headphones, people!

 Okay, I digress.
 This has nothing to do with books.

 Let’s kick the weekend off right!
 With electricity and a book tag!

 Do you get sick while reading in a car?